-Read by 4th is an unprecedented citywide effort, managed by the Free Library of Philadelphia, with the goal of doubling the number of children reading at grade level by 4th grade by 2020.
+Read by 4th is citywide campaign bringing together an ever growing coalition of partners to double the number of children reading at grade level by the start of 4th grade.